How Can You Reduce Your Risk?

 Taking Medicine To Prevent Or Treat HIV

-In the Living with HIV section, you can learn more about how people living with HIV (PLWH) are using medications to manage their health and treat their HIV.
+In the Living with HIV section, you can learn more about how people living with HIV (PLHIV) are using medications to manage their health and treat their HIV.
 Many PLWH who take their medications as prescribed are able to achieve viral suppression, meaning that they have no detectable HIV in their blood.
 When there is no detectable HIV viral load in your body you have no risk of sexually transmitting the virus.
 This is commonly known as Undetectable = untransmittable or U=U. For more information check out this fact sheet developed by the Centers for Disease Control.

 Pre-Exposure Prophylaxis (PrEP)